dcos/dcos-launch/dcos_launch/README.md

 ## Options
 ### `-c PATH`
+Path to your `config.yaml`.
 By default, `dcos-launch` assumes `config.yaml` in your working directory to be the config file path, but this option allows specifying a specific file.
 Note: this option is only used for `create`.
 E.g. `dcos-launch create -c aws_cf_config.yaml`

 ### `-i PATH`
+Path to your `cluster_info.json`.
 By default, the info path is set as `cluster_info.json`, but this option allows overriding.
 Thus, a user may have multiple configurations and cluster infos simultaneously.
 Note: in the case of create, this option indicates where the JSON will be created whereas for the other commands it indicated where the JSON is read from.
 E.g. `dcos-launch delete -i onprem_cluster_info.json`

 ### `-L LEVEL`
+Log level.
 By default, the log level is info.
 By using this option you will also be able to control the test logging level in addition to the provisioning/launch logging level.
 Choices are: debug, info, warning, error, exception.
 E.g. `dcos-launch wait -L debug`

 ### `-e LIST`
+Custom environment variables to include.
 This option allows passing through environment variables from the current environment into the testing environment.
 The list is comma delimited and any provided environment variables will override the automatically injected ones.
 Required variables that are automatically injected include `MASTER_HOSTS`, `SLAVE_HOSTS`, `PUBLIC_MASTER_HOSTS`, `PUBLIC_SLAVE_HOSTS`, `DCOS_DNS_ADDRESS`.
 E.g. `dcos-launch pytest -e MASTER_HOSTS -- test_composition.py`, `ENABLE_RESILIENCY_TESTS=true dcos-launch pytest -e ENABLE_RESILIENCY_TESTS,MASTER_HOSTS -- test_applications.py`